yashmangal112/Personal-Bookshelf-Assessment/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

+### Bonus Feature

+The application not only allows you to search and save books but also shows the cover page of each book in both the search results and the personal bookshelf.

 ### Deployment